Peru is a wonderful country with many places to get to know, enjoy gastronomy, and take photos.

 Anticuchos: It is a marinated heart of beef that is fried grilled.

 Carapulcra: It is made of dried and chopped potato with pork or chicken and beef, served with rice or alone.

 Ceviche: Consists of fish or shrimp Mixed with lemon.
-The fish is cut into small pieces and then mixed with the lemon juice and left to rest for an hour.
-Then mix with onion, celery, coriander, salt and black pepper.
+The fish is cut into small pieces, mixed with lemon juice, and left to rest for an hour.
+Then mix with onion, celery, coriander, salt, and black pepper.
 The dish is served cold.

 Roasted Cuy: It is considered a delicacy.
 It is the meat of the cuy seasoned with different species and is traditionally served for very special occasions in the Andean area of Peru.

-Rocoto Relleno: It is a typical dish with meat, onion, peanuts, milk and eggs, which is introduced inside rocoto (pepper), served with potatoes and cheese.
+Rocoto Relleno: It is a typical dish with meat, onion, peanuts, milk, and eggs, introduced inside rocoto (pepper), served with potatoes and cheese.

 Salchipapa: This dish based on sausages, chips, and sauces has become one of the favorites of Peruvians.